Alexoid1/Capstone-Project-HTML-CSS/README.md

 # Capstone project

 > Capstone projects is a solo projects.
-It is a real-world-like project built with business specifications This project was at the end of the HTML & CSS module.
+It is a real-world-like project built with business specifications.

 ## Homepage
 ![screenshot](./img/indexscreen.png)